MTrop/Doomy/README.md

 	ant dependencies

-To compile this library with Apache Ant, type:
+To compile this program with Apache Ant, type:

 	ant compile

-To make Maven-compatible JARs of this library (placed in the *build/jar* directory), type:
+To make Maven-compatible JARs of this program (placed in the *build/jar* directory), type:

 	ant jar